If you are planning on going to Italy, this list of Things to Know Before Traveling To Italy will definitely make your trip more unforgettable.

 16. Watch out for free entrances or heavy discounts in museums

 Always make sure you check out the museum website or the local tourist office as sometimes they offer a free entrance or a discount on certain days and hours of the week.

 In Milan for example, the Pinacoteca di Brera museum was free on Thursday evenings.
 It’s nice to be able to save a few Euros when it’s possible.

 Everybody knows the word CIAO, maybe you didn’t know how it’s spelled, so here it is.
-C I A O, and also now you know that we use “Ciao” both to say Hi and goodbye, BUT only among friends and people that know each other for long and also among young people.
+C I A O, and also now you know that we use “Ciao” both to say Hi and goodbye, BUT only among friends and people that have known each other for a long and also among young people.

-However, between adults who don’t know each other and from young to adult we use Buongiorno (good morning, morning until midday) or Buonasera (good evening from the late afternoon).
+However, between adults who don’t know each other and from young to adults we use Buongiorno (good morning, morning until midday) or Buonasera (good evening from the late afternoon).

 I never understood what is the formal way to say hello from 12 pm to 4 pm.

-But it would probably correct to say Buonasera as well.
+But it would probably be correct to say Buonasera as well.

 Here below you will find some useful vocabulary.